Spirent/stc-ansible/README.md

 # STC Ansible

-This is an *experimental* Ansible plugin to configure STC data-models.
+This is an *experimental* Ansible plugin to configure STC data models and execute tests.

-### Requirement
+### Requirements

-This STC ansible module requires a recent version (>=2.5) of the Ansible client.
+This STC Ansible module requires a recent version (>=2.5) of the Ansible client.

-This STC ansible module can be used to remote configure a lab-server.
+This STC Ansible module can be used to remote configure an STC Lab Server.
 Configuration of STC-web is currently not supported.

 ### Installation

-First, you need to install the Python depencies for the Ansible client:
+First, you need to install Python dependencies for the Ansible client:

 ```sh
 pip install -r requirements.txt
 ```

-### Running and STC playbook
+### Running an STC Ansible Playbook

 There are several example playbooks in the `playbooks` folder.
-To run all of them, just use `make play`, and it will create an STC session for each of the playbook.
+To run all of them, just use `make play`, and it will create an STC session for each of the playbooks.

 # Ansible Configuration

 ### Inventory

-In your inventory (`inventory.ini`), declare the lab servers you want the ansible playbook to connect to:
+In your inventory (`inventory.ini`), declare the STC Lab Servers you want the Ansible playbook to connect to:

 ```ini
 [labservers]